dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 The goal of this phase is to prove that the API can start, load all architecture layers, show Swagger, and respond to a basic health check.

+## Phase 8 — Global Exception Middleware and Correlation ID

+In this phase, we added two small but important API middleware components.

+The first is `GlobalExceptionMiddleware`.
+Its job is to catch unhandled exceptions in one central place and return a consistent JSON response to the client.
+Without this middleware, different parts of the API may return different error formats.
+A consistent error response makes the API easier to test, debug, and consume from the frontend.

+The second is `CorrelationIdMiddleware`.
+Its job is to attach a unique tracking ID to each request.
+If the client sends an `X-Correlation-ID` header, the API keeps it.
+If not, the API creates one.
+The same ID is returned in the response header.
+Later, this helps developers trace problems through logs.

+We registered both middleware classes in `Program.cs` immediately after `builder.Build()`.
+This means they run early in the request pipeline.

+The goal of this phase is to make the API more professional before adding business features.
+Even simple modules should sit inside clean error handling and request tracing.